Eleventh Sunday after Trinity – Monday

-PRAYER – Lord God, my dearly beloved Father through Jesus Christ, my Savior, give to me, I implore Thee, an abundant measure of Thy Holy Spirit working through Thy Word, that I may pray to Thee without ceasing as Thy beloved child.
-Grant me Thy grace to nourish my poor, weak, and sinful soul with Thy Word every day, that it may be kept unto eternal life in heaven, and that, in this present life, it may grow and become strong in the fear and love of Thee, who first loved me through Thine only begotten Son.
+PRAYER – Lord God, my dearly beloved Father through Jesus Christ, my Savior, continue to give to me, I implore Thee, an abundant measure of Thy Holy Spirit, working through Thy Word, that I may continue to pray to Thee without ceasing as Thy beloved child.
+Continue to grant me Thy grace to nourish my poor, weak, and sinful soul with Thy Word every day, that it may be continue to be kept unto eternal life in heaven, and that, in this present life, it may continue to grow and to become stronger in the fear and love of Thee, who first loved me through Thine only begotten Son.
 Amen.

 I need Thy presence every passing hour;

 what but Thy grace can foil the Tempter’s power?